Skip to content

 Decode as JSON strings.
 Invalid UTF-8 or invalid UTF-16 surrogate pairs

-are not treated as an exception.
+are not treated as an error.
 Instead, they are replaced by the

 Unicode replacement character U+FFFD.